 Mould Resistant Sealant

-Mould on a sealant is a problem that can be avoided by using to correct mould resistant sealant.
-One problem with silicone sealants is that they contain solvents.
+Mould on a sealant is a problem that can be avoided by using to correct anti mould sealant.
+One reason why mould grows on silicone sealants is because they contain solvents.
 The cheaper the sealant, the more solvents in the product.

-For the silicone to cure, the solvents have to evaporate away leaving microscopic holes for bacteria and fungal spores to get into and multiply with moisture.
-Silicone sealants that claim to be mould free contain anti-fungal and anti-bacterial agents, but these have a limited life.
+For the silicone to cure, the solvent has to evaporate away.
+This creates microscopic holes for bacteria and fungal spores to get into and multiply with moisture.
+Silicone sealants that claim to be mould resistant contain anti-fungal and anti-bacterial agents but they have a limited life.

+In this article we will look at what is the best anti mould sealant.
 Adiseal mould resistant sealant & adhesive does not contain any solvents.
 It cures from outside in, meaning the outside creates a skin first before the inside cures.
-As it does not contain solvents it does not have the same problem as silicon sealants, where the solvents leave microscopic holes.
+As it does not contain solvents, it does not have the same problem as silicon sealants, where the solvent creates microscopic holes while escaping from the silicon sealant.

 How to avoid mould growth on sealants